 Before we can dive into the changes that have been made to De Minimis Restrictions and how they impact you, it’s first important to highlight how U.S. customs delineates different types of shipments.
 Today, they are separated into three categories, known as:

-- Duty-Free – These are considered low-value informal entries that don’t require duties or taxes so long as they don’t surpass the De Minimis Threshold (DMT).
+Duty-Free – These are considered low-value informal entries that don’t require import duty or taxes so long as they don’t surpass the De Minimis Threshold (DMT).
 Duty-free items can enter the country without taxes; therefore, these items are easier for importers and exporters to obtain and sell.
 They also make it easy for travelers to bring merchandise back from international trips.

-- Informal Entries – Low-value goods and commodities that are shipped or carried into the country and commonly used for personal and commercial uses.
-No surety bond is required to import them, and once they’ve been cleared by customs, they’re sent on their way.
+Informal Entries – Low-value goods and commodities that are shipped or carried into the country and commonly used for personal and commercial uses.
+No surety bond is required to import these low-value shipments, and once they’ve passed customs clearance, they’re sent on their way.